ContionMig/TacoShack-Farmer/README.md

 ### Auto Coupons/Claim/Gift

-The framer will check if you have any avaliable coupons and than sends the redeem commands according to how many coupons you have left.
+The framer will check if you have any available coupons and than sends the redeem commands according to how many coupons you have left.
 It will also check if you have any gifts left and sends the gift to a random user listed in the config file.
-Futhermore, it can also claim any task my framer has completed.
+Furthermore, it can also claim any task my framer has completed.

 ### Auto Rest